ADM and Carbon Capture and Storage

 CCS is an important technology to help us meet the growing demand for low-carbon energy and ingredient solutions.

-What is Carbon Capture and Storage?
+What is Carbon Capture and Storage

 Carbon Capture and Storage (CCS) is a way of reducing carbon emissions by using the Earth’s natural trapping system to store CO2, a natural element already found underground.
-CO2 is captured by industrial activity, purified and then compressed into liquid form.
+COis captured by industrial activity, purified and then compressed into liquid form.
 Liquified CO2 is then transported through pipelines to storage wells where it is safely injected into sealed off geological formations and can be stored securely for millions of years.

 CCS is considered a key technology in helping reduce global CO2 levels, and has been proven to be effective and safe at a large-scale commercial level.
 CCS also plays a significant role in the development of sustainable energy options for the future.
+Learn more about how it works and why the Illinois Basin is an ideal location to further expand CCS technology.

 ADM is a national and world leader in the implementation of CCS technology, and has been recognized for its exemplary work being done in the fields of energy and environmental management.
 ADM was the first American company to be granted a Class VI CCS well permit by the United States Environmental Protection Agency and has been successfully operating CCS wells in Decatur for more than a decade.